anishgoyal1108/AMP-ETC/README.md

 Pennying is a trading strategy that involves placing orders slightly better than the best bid or ask to gain priority in trade execution.
 This approach was challenging to implement effectively due to the fast-paced nature of the competition and the need to constantly update bids and asks in response to market conditions.

 ### Arbitrage
-ETFs presented significant arbitrage opportunities, as the bots generally traded within a threshold close to the average of all stocks.
+ETFs presented significant arbitrage opportunities, as the bots generally traded within a threshold close to the average of each security.
 A $100 conversion fee allowed us to convert 3 BOND, 2 GS, 3 MS, and 2 WFC into 10 XLF shares, creating potential for profitable arbitrage.
 We leveraged this by closely monitoring price discrepancies between the ETFs and their underlying assets.

 ### Buying Below Fair Value for Bonds
 Bonds had a fixed fair value of $1000, which made this strategy straightforward.
 We focused on buying bonds below their fair value and selling them at a slightly higher price.
 This method was simple yet effective (especially in the beginning when most teams weren't set up yet), as it allowed us to profit from predictable price movements.